riatron3000/CM3070---FINAL/README.md

 ## Data Folder

-The `data/` folder contains large files required for running NextTrack (models, embeddings, datasets).
+The `data/` folder contains large files required for running the app (models, embeddings, datasets).
 These files are **not included in the GitHub repository** due to their size.

 You can download all required files from Google Drive: